Effective date: September 1, 2021

 The Policy applies to all of our Services visitors, users, and subscribers, but does not cover our processing of information about employees, job candidates or contractors

 When we use the term “personal information,” we mean any information that can be used to identify you, directly or indirectly, as an individual person.
 We collect the following types of personal information from our users:

-We request and collect the following types of information when you choose to use our Applications.
-This information is necessary for us to provide the Services to which we agreed under contract with you.
+We request and collect the following types of information when you choose to use our Services.
 You can choose not to provide us with the information below, but you may not be able to use some or all of our Services.

-When you use our Services, we automatically collect certain personal information about the Services you use an how you use them.
-This enables us to comply with legal obligations and to improve our Services.
+When you use our Services, we automatically collect certain personal information about the Services you use and how you use them, including.

 Symbium may collect information, including personal information, from third-party sources.
 We do not control, supervise, or respond for how the third parties providing your information process your personal information and any information requests regarding the disclosure of your personal information to us should be directed to such third parties.